 This is a window on my life...please crawl in at your own risk!

+Again some time has passed since I last posted.
 I've been a bit shy about sharing myself with the world of late, a period of hybernation has just passed as the month's of February and March have slipped by...two months ago, I ended a relationship that had only been rekindled late last October after a dormancy of a decade.
+We learn, as we go on through the years, that sometimes our perceptions to which we have clung for so many years, were wrong.
+Things are for the best.

 My conception of life now is that all things that happen, happen FOR me...whereas, in the past, I have thought that things happen TO me...it is all a matter of perception.